 Amend the soil with several inches of compost and add fertilizer prior to planting.
 Make sure the ground isn't too tightly packed, as collard greens need plenty of room for their roots to grow down deeply into the earth.
 This plant likes moist soil that drains well, so don't choose a location where water is prone to sitting.
 In terms of pH for the soil, collard greens prefer a range between 6 and 7.

 As for watering, collard greens tend to be a thirsty plant, requiring between 1 and 2 inches of water per week.
-If nature doesn't supply enough to fill that quota, be sure to add whatever is needed to keep the plant moist and to make up the difference.
-Weed around the collard greens but use caution, as this plant has fairly shallow roots.
+If nature doesn't supply enough to fill that quota, be sure to add whatever is needed to keep the roots moist and to make up the difference.
+Weed around the collard greens but use caution so you don't damage the roots.
 Mulch can cut down on weeds and help the plant stay moist.
-Side dress the soil with fertilizer after a few weeks for the seedlings and between three and five weeks for seeded plants.
+Side-dress the soil with fertilizer after a few weeks for the seedlings and between three and five weeks for seeded plants.

 How to Winterize Collard Greens

 Collard greens are considered an annual vegetable, but they will survive long past when most other garden plants have given in to the cold and frost, even without protection.
 They are extremely hardy.
 In warmer climates, collard greens may continue to produce leaves and grow throughout the winter, providing an exceptionally long growing season for the plant, given that they haven't had too much sun.

 Harvesting collard greens is easy, and it can be done regularly as the plant grows throughout the season, and many people think they taste sweeter after a frost.
 New leaves grow from the inside out, so remove the outer leaves and allow the new ones to fill in.
 Pick them when they are about 10 inches or smaller for best results.
 The entire plant can be harvested at one time if desired but gradual harvesting helps keep a steady supply all season long.